 Bundle up and be ready for crowds.
 Get your discount tickets to tour a Glowing Christmas Paradise in Dyker Heights.

 Not to be outdone by other New York City Christmas attractions Brookfield Place (230 Vesey Street) will offer Christmas fun in New York City.
-This season they will have a free performance of the Nutcracker, Santa, and the Luminaries light show as well.
+This season they will have crafts for kids, Skate with Santa, and the Luminaries light show as well.